edk0/spy/doc/api/spy.rst

       Feed ``data`` into the fragment chain, and return an iterator over the resulting data.

+   .. classmethod:: auto_fragments(seq)

+      Like the regular constructor, but for each element in ``seq``, apply :func:`fragment` to it if it isn't already a fragment.

+      Items in seq must be either regular functions (not generators) or :term:`fragments <fragment>`.

    .. method:: run_to_exhaustion(data)

       Call :meth:`apply`, then iterate until the chain runs out of data.